madhan72/LinkFox-WebApp/README.md

 - View click counts, IP addresses, and browser information
 - Use the search functionality to find specific URLs
 - Navigate through pages using the pagination controls
+- View Analytics click to detail view of analytics

 ## API Integration